 Contractors must demonstrate they have been in business satisfactorily providing similar services for at least the last five (5) years.
 Contractors shall show proof of a positive balance sheet and profitable business operations for at least four (4) of the last five (5) years.

+Contractor must have one (1) project of approximately two thirds (2/3) or more of the square footage of this project, under a comparable scope of work, in which janitorial services have been satisfactorily rendered, for a period of not less than two (2) years.

-Contractors shall provide, at a minimum, three (3) comparable references of current work being performed, preferably, atother public sector facilities.
+Contractors shall provide, at a minimum, three (3) comparable references of current work being performed, preferably, at other public sector facilities.
 These references must be for work done for comparable building(s).

-Contractor must have one (1) project of approximately two thirds (2/3) or more of the square footage of this project, under a comparable scope of work, in which janitorial services have been satisfactorily rendered, for a period of not less than two (2) years.

 The references must be printed on the public sector facilities’ letterhead, dated within the last twelve (12) months, and should reflect the requirements listed above and must include the following: